bilal-fazlani/commanddotnet/docs/TestTools/Harness/tips-test-runners.md

 ### TestConfig & IDefaultTestConfig

-Configure the [TestConfig](test-config.md) in the AssemblySetup to avoid the one-time reflective cost of looking for an [IDefaultTestConfig](test-config.md#idefaulttestconfig)
+If you use a [TestConfig](test-config.md), configure it in the AssemblySetup to avoid the one-time reflective cost of looking for an [IDefaultTestConfig](test-config.md#idefaulttestconfig)

-### Ignore logLine
+### Do not use logLine

-logLine will use Console.Out when not provided and NUnit handles this well so logs will output to the console.
+`RunInMem` contains the `logLine` parameter to direct logging output.
+When not provided, Console.WriteLine is used.
+NUnit redirects this output to the test results.

+### Use AppInfo.SetResolver for deterministic AppName

+Use AssemblySetup to set the AppInfo resolver to ensure the AppName is consistent despite which test runner is used.

 ## Tips for XUnit